emacsmirror/fennel-mode/Readme.md

 ## Interactivity

-Run `M-x run-lisp` from a `fennel-mode` buffer to open a repl process.
-Once a repl is open, you can send code from a buffer to be evaluated.
+Run `C-u M-x run-lisp RET fennel RET` to open a repl buffer.
+Once a repl is open, you can send code from a fennel-mode buffer to be evaluated.

 * `C-c C-e` - Evaluate current top-level form
 * `C-c C-r` - Evaluate the region